zamanianlab/ZamanianLabDocs/docs/protocols/Parasitic_Nematodes/Dialysis_Tube_RNAi/Dialysis_Tube_RNAi.md

 2. Rinse the adult parasites under sterile conditions, by using worm hooks to gather one group of 3 adult parasites and transfer to the small Petri dish containing CM.
 Allow to rinse for a few seconds.

 3. Remove foil cover from dialysis beaker, remove tube holder from the beaker using clean, sterile forceps.
 Remove the cap to a Pur-A-Lyzer tube.

+4. Add the desired volume of dsRNA to the tube for a final dsRNA concentration of anywhere from 50 µg/mL - 2 mg/mL (consult literature).

-Gather the group of adults that have been soaking in the Petri dish using the worm hooks.
+5. Gather the group of adults that have been soaking in the Petri dish using the worm hooks.
 Transfer the parasites to the Pur-A-Lyzer tube.
 Ensure all parasites are submerged in the CM/dsRNA within the tube.
 Close the tube with the cap.
 Do not put more than 3 adults in each Pur-A-Lyzer tube.

-4. Repeat steps 1-3 until each desired group of 3 adult parasites have been added to a Pur-A-Lyzer tube.
+6. Repeat steps 2-5 until each desired group of 3 adult parasites have been added to a Pur-A-Lyzer tube.

-5. Discard the CM in the beaker.
+7. Discard the CM in the beaker.
 Replace with 100 mL of sterile, pre-warmed CM.
 Place the loaded Pur-A-Lyzer tubes containing parasites in the supplied floating rack back into the beaker.
 Place a foil cover over the top of the beaker, and place in the 37ºC + 5% CO<sub>2</sub> incubator.

-6. Allow the tubes and parasites to incubate for 72 hours.
+8. Allow the tubes and parasites to incubate for 72 hours.
 Check the beaker and media for signs of contamination or color change.

     **Note:** If contamination is noted, obtain a new autoclaved beaker.
 Fill with 100 mL of sterile, pre-warmed CM.
 Transfer the rack containing the Pur-A-Lyzer tubes to this new beaker using sterile forceps.
 Place a new foil cover over the top of the beaker, and place back in the 37ºC + 5% CO<sub>2</sub> incubator.
 If the CM surrounding the tubes changes color, this is a sign of pH change, and the CM will need to be changed.
 Discard old CM and replace with sterile, pre-warmed CM.